-- 102. The Defendants manufactured, marketed, and sold Zantac during the periods set forth above. - 103.
-Zantac is unreasonably dangerous and unsafe for its intended purpose because, when ingested, it forms extremely high levels of NDMA and other harmful metabolites in the body.
+98. Defendant was engaged in the business of manufacturing, marketing, and selling Zantac during the periods set forth above.

+99. Zantac at all times was and is unreasonably dangerous and unsafe for its intended purpose to Plaintiff as the consumer or user because, when ingested, it forms extremely high levels of NDMA and other harmful metabolites in the body.
 NDMA is a human carcinogen associated with various types of cancers.
+Indeed, the chemical structure of ranitidine itself is inherently unstable, and contains the two chemical precursors to the formation of NDMA: a nitrite group and a dimethylamine (DMA) group.

+100. Zantac is and at all times was defective, unreasonably dangerous, and unsafe for its intended purpose because, when exposed to heat such as in a car or delivery truck during transportation and storage, it forms NDMA.
+Zantac is and at all times was defective, unreasonably dangerous, and unsafe for its intended purpose because even limited exposure of Zantac to heat such as in a car or a delivery truck causes the development of NDMA.

-Indeed, the chemical structure of ranitidine itself is inherently unstable, and contains the two chemical precursors to the formation of NDMA: a nitrite group and a dimethylamine (DMA) group. - 104.
-The risks of NDMA formation in the human body from Zantac ingestion, and the concomitant risk of cancers associated with NDMA, were actually known to and foreseeable to all Defendants at all times during the period which they manufactured and sold Zantac.
+101. The risks of NDMA formation in the human body from Zantac ingestion, and the concomitant risk of cancers associated with NDMA, were actually known to and foreseeable to Defendant at all times during the period which it manufactured and sold Zantac.
 Even before Zantac was commercially launched in 1983 in the United States, as further described above, the scientific community expressed concern about the propensity of ranitidine to form NDMA in the body when ingested.
 Further, from the time of Zantac's launch until the present day, various scientific literature, as further described in this complaint, expressed concerns about NDMA formation from ranitidine.
-Plaintiff was unaware of this scientific literature, but Defendants were aware of it. - 105.
-At the time Zantac left the Defendants' control, there was a practical and technically feasible alternative design that would have prevented the harm without substantially impairing the reasonably anticipated or intended function of Zantac. - 106.
-Zantac's design defect existed at the time Zantac left the Defendants' possession. - 107.
-Zantac is not as safe as current technology could make it, nor is it as safe as thencurrent technology could make it.
-Indeed, there are several other classes of drugs that treat the same condition, such as proton-pump inhibitors, which don't metabolize into NDMA when ingested.
+Plaintiff was unaware of this scientific literature, but Defendant was aware of it.